MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/plan-install.md

 If you can't do this, you can also register the SPN during VMM installation.
 A domain administrator can provide the SPN write permissions to VMM service user or setup user.

 > [!NOTE]
 > This approach isn't the preferred one.
-The permission allows the delegated user to register any servicePrincipalName, with no restrictions.
+The permission allows the delegated user to register any servicePrincipalName with no restrictions.

 Hence, the delegated user should be highly trusted, and the account credentials must be kept secure.
 To do this: